 Pick up the pace again with a white-knuckle ride along the spectacular Menai Straight.

 Hop aboard a state-of the-art rib and speed along the coast to the largest breakwater in Britain and scream under the Menai suspension bridge at speeds of up to 50mph.

-If you’ve ever taken a trip to Snowdon or any part of the Snowdonia National Park, let us know what you would include in your ideal itinerary in this beautiful part of Britain…
+If you’ve ever planned Snowdon itinerary, or visited any part of the Snowdonia National Park, let us know what you would include in your ideal itinerary in this beautiful part of Britain…

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 I use HeyMondo.
 You get INSTANT quotes.
 Super cheap, they actually pay out, AND they cover almost everywhere, where most insurance companies don't (even places like Central African Republic etc!).
 You can sign-up here.
 PS You even get 5% off if you use MY LINK!
 You can even sign up if you're already overseas and traveling, pretty cool.

 Also, if you want to start a blog...I CAN HELP YOU!

 Also, if you want to start a blog, and start to change your life, I'd love to help you!
 Email me on email@example.com.
 In the meantime, check out my super easy blog post on how to start a travel blog in under 30 minutes, here!
 And if you just want to get cracking, use BlueHost at a discount, through me.